US consumer prices up 0.3% in January, led by energy spike

 U.S. consumer prices rose 0.3% in January, led by a surge in energy

 WASHINGTON -- U.S. consumer prices rose 0.3% in January, led by a surge in energy.
-Though the gain was the biggest monthly increase since July, inflation in the past year remains modest.
+But even though the gain was the biggest monthly increase since July, inflation gains over the past year have remained modest.

 Over the past year, inflation is up a modest 1.4%.
 Core inflation, which excludes volatile food and energy costs, is also up 1.4% with core prices unchanged in January.